Satya1998-debug/Satya1998-debug/README.md

 *Robert Bosch GmbH – Stuttgart, Oct 2023– Mar 2024*
 > - Developed pipelines for siren detection (Python, ROS, Azure, Docker)

+**Student Research Assistant (University of Stuttgart)**
+*SimTech - Cluster of Excellence, Feb 2025 – Present*
+> - Developing Julia packages for port-Hamiltonian systems and model reduction.

+*Institut für Parallele und Verteilte Systeme (IPVS) , April 2024 – Jan, 2025*
+> - Formulated the project proposal for a DC-enabled microgrid in Africa (Ghana, Nigeria, and Mozambique).
+> - REnergetic project proposal, issue fixing, and development of user manual for various Pilots, Users & Clients.

+*Institut für Luftfahrtantriebe (ILA) , Nov 2023 – July, 2024*
+> - Worked on the Automation and Optimization of the Stuttgart High Altitude Testing Facility for testing of aircraft engines.
+> - Literature review and design of non-linear PID controllers for the test cell using MATLAB and Simulink for highly-coupled systems.

+*Institut für Raumfahrtsysteme (IRS) , Nov 2022 – Nov, 2023*
+> - Implemented Lossless Data Compression (Rice Encoder) using C, for the Flight software for the Destiny+ Dust Analyser in the Japanese Asteroid Mission.

 **Senior Software Engineer**
 *Huawei R&D Bangalore, 2020–2022*